HomeAll Buyer GuidesWhy Most AI Interviewer RFPs Miss What Actually Matters After Go-Live (2026)

 Why black-box scoring creates risk

 Once an AI interviewer starts influencing who moves forward, "the model said so" stops being a product answer and becomes a governance problem.
+Transparency is vital for maintaining the 31% improvement in quality of hire typically seen with AI-matched candidates (2024).

 EEOC guidance on AI in employment focuses on adverse impact and disability risk.
 The EEOC and DOJ have also warned that employers can create ADA exposure when AI tools screen out qualified candidates with disabilities or when employers do not provide accommodation pathways.